Self-Defense in Salt Lake City

-At my law firm -- Catherine Cleveland, P.C. -- many clients come to me accused of violent crimes.
+Self-defense is defined as a countermeasure to defend the health and well-being of oneself from harm.
+But there can often be a fine line between self-defense and voluntary violence on another person.
+I am Salt Lake City criminal defense lawyer Catherine Cleveland At my law firm, the Cleveland Law Firm, many clients come to me accused of violent crimes.
 In some cases, self-defense was an issue in response to a perceived threat of injury.
 Even if police officers and prosecutors do not believe you, options exist in pursuing that type of defense.
+Over the last 15 years, I have successfully represented many clients who were forced to use self-defense to protect themselves.

 Self-defense is justifiable if you believe that danger and subsequent injury are imminent.
 Defending someone being attacked could also apply to Utah state law.
 If another party poses a threat of injury or death, you can use reasonable force to protect yourself or another victim of violence.